ayushvora90/PotholeReporter/README.md

 # PotholeReporter

-Android application to capture , prioritize and report potholes to a Pothole database.
+Android application to capture , prioritize and report potholes along with data quality estimates to a Pothole database.